geomatupen/SolarOly/README.md

 export PVRT_ENABLE_THERMAL=1
 ```

-Keep every companion library from the selected DJI `release_x64` directory
+Do not copy `libdirp.so` by itself.
+Leave it in the DJI `release_x64` directory
+beside all the other SDK libraries it depends on, and point `DIRP_SDK_PATH` to
-together; `libdirp.so` is not a standalone file.
-Set `PVRT_ENABLE_THERMAL=0`
-when DJI decoding is not required.
-Ordinary RGB imagery including DJI R-JPEG (if you want to use them as JPEG and dont need decoding), orthophotos and
+that file.
+Set `PVRT_ENABLE_THERMAL=0` when DJI decoding is not required.
+Ordinary RGB imagery, DJI R-JPEG files used as regular JPEGs without radiometric
-already-rendered thermal PNG/JPEG files remain usable without the SDK, but DJI
+decoding, orthophotos, and already-rendered thermal PNG/JPEG files remain usable
-radiometric extraction and temperature values are unavailable.
+without the SDK.
+DJI radiometric extraction and temperature values are then
+unavailable.

 ## Typical workflow